sixthpoint/webpack-backbone-less-base/README.md

 Webpack comes with a default development server.
 To see the example project functioning, run the project in watch mode and navigate to http://localhost:8080/webpack-dev-server/

-Run in watch mode (scans for resouce changes)
+Run in watch mode (scans for resources changes)

+    $ webpack-dev-server --inline